-A faculty member who is granted a sabbatical is expected to return to the College to teach for at least one full year and must complete seven years of full-time service, as described in Part One VIII, before being granted sabbatical again.
+A faculty member who is granted a sabbatical is expected to return to the College to teach for at least one full year.
+Faculty members must complete seven years of full-time service before applying for sabbatical again.
+Faculty members apply for subsequent sabbaticals no earlier than the fall of their seventh year after the last sabbatical.
+If the sabbatical is granted, the faculty member will be on sabbatical leave during the eighth year of full-time employment after the last sabbatical.
+The year during which a faculty member is on sabbatical is included in the calculation for the next sabbatical if a one-semester sabbatical was taken, but not if a two-semester sabbatical was taken.
 Upon returning from sabbatical leave, the faculty member must submit a comprehensive report of the results of his or her sabbatical activities to the Provost & Vice President for Academic Affairs, who will transmit the report to the President.
 This report should reveal the scope of the program and be accompanied by specific evidence or documentation of the relevant scholarship.
 This report will also serve as the best recommendation for the faculty member's next sabbatical application.